-Personnel should be protected from potential pathogens transmitted by soiled laundry by wearing appropriate personal protective equipment (e.g. gloves, gown, apron) when handling soiled laundry.
+When handling soiled laundry, personnel should be protected from potential pathogens transmitted by wearing appropriate personal protective equipment (e.g., gloves, gown, apron).
 Personnel who come into contact with soiled laundry should wash their hands when gloves are not changed or removed or when gloves are not worn.
 Hand hygiene stations should be located in the laundry area.